robby-barton/stats-go/README.md

 ## Services
 ### Running and Building
-Each of the services can be run locally using `make {ranker,updater,server}`.
+Each of the services can be run locally using `make {ranker,updater}`.

 When running the services locally you can pass command line arguments by appending `OPTS="..."` to the make call: `make ranker OPTS="-t 25"`.